Hidoreen/Hidoreen/README.md

 <h1 align="center">👋 Hi there</h1>

-<p align="center">My name is Doreen, I find pleasure understanding and learning the inner workings of web development, new tricks and old ones as well.
+<p align="center">My name is Doreen, I find pleasure understanding and learning the inner workings of web development, new tricks and old ones as well.<br>
-I love working on the fron-end side of things to ensure greate UserExperience and appreciate just as much the serves side.
+I love working on the fron-end side of things to ensure greate UserExperience and appreciate just as much the serves side.<br>
 Sometimes you will find me designing layouts on paper or on figma.
 It is crucial for me to understand the development process from user research to deployment.
 </p>